Loupeznik/TS3Viewer/README.md

 # TS3Viewer
 Simple dashboard which displays TS3 server info and partially controls an instance of TS3AudioBot.

+# NOTICE
+This project is no longer in development.
+A newer version written in React and .NET 6 can be found in [this repo](https://github.com/Loupeznik/ts3viewer2).

 ## Dependencies
 * PHP7
 * Composer